mtumilowicz/java11-trampoline-implementation/README.md

 (contains all basics definitions).

 # preface
-We want to have mechanism that will convert consecutive, recurrent calls to the stream of consecutive function invocations until some function could return value.
+We want to have mechanism that will convert recurrent calls to the stream of consecutive function invocations until some function could return value.
 ```
 Stream.iterate(this, nextInvocation)